Drought Assessment Webinar Summary

 Real-Time Streamflow & Forecasts

-- Real-time streamflow in the ACF basin are currently in the high to much below normal range.
+- Real-time streamflow in the ACF basin are currently in the high to below normal range.

 - The ACF basin is currently ranked as normal flow for the 7-day average streamflow.

-- 28-day average streamflow for the Chattahoochee River are currently in the normal to much above normal range.
+- 28-day average streamflow for the Chattahoochee River are currently in the much above normal range, with new record flow at Chattahoochee River at Atlanta.

-- 28-day average streamflow for the Flint River are currently in the above normal to much above normal range.
+- 28-day average streamflow for the Flint River are currently in the above normal range.

-- Real-time groundwater levels across the ACF basin range from low to high, with most stations in the normal range.
+- Real-time groundwater levels across the ACF basin range from normal to high, with most stations in the normal range.

 ACF Basin Reservoir Conditions

-- Inflows into the projects are returning normal following Tropical Storm Sally.
+- Inflows into the projects are above normal.

-- Lanier and West Point are operating slightly above guide curve.
+- Lanier and West Point are operating above guide curve.

 - The ACF system conservation storage is in Zone 1 and is forecasted to stay in Zone 1 for the next few weeks.